carboclan/ship/docs/DeployedContract.md

-# List of deployed contracts to Test Net
+# List of deployed contracts to TestNet

 ## Kovan Test Net